Euclidean sets with only one distance modulo a prime ideal: Dimensions where tight 1-distance sets modulo exist

 Therefore,

-and $d+2 \equiv 0 \pmod{p}$ because of $\p A_\p\cap \Z=p\Z$. \end{proof} Theorem~\ref{thm:gen_d+2} shows the necessary condition of the existence of tight 1-distance sets modulo $\p A_\p$.
-For an odd prime $p$, the condition is also sufficient as follows. \begin{theorem} Let $K$ be an algebraic number field, and $A=\Oc_K$ the ring of integers of $K$.
-Let $p$ be an odd prime number.
+and $d+2 \equiv 0 \pmod{p}$ because of $\p A_\p\cap \Z=p\Z$. \end{proof} Theorem~\ref{thm:gen_d+2} shows the necessary condition for the existence of tight 1-distance sets modulo $\p A_\p$.
+For an odd prime $p$, the condition is also sufficient as follows. \begin{theorem} Let $p$ be an odd prime number.
+Let $A$ be the ring of integers of an algebraic number field.
 Let $\p$ be a prime ideal of $A$ lying above $p \Z$.
-Then the following are equivalent. \begin{enumerate} \item There exists a $1$-distance set $X \subset \mathbb{R}^d$ modulo $\p A_p$ with $d+2$ points. \item $d+2\equiv 0 \pmod{p}$. \end{enumerate} \end{theorem} \begin{proof} $(1) \Rightarrow (2)$ follows from Theorem~\ref{thm:gen_d+2}.
+Then, the following are equivalent. \begin{enumerate} \item There exists a $1$-distance set $X \subset \mathbb{R}^d$ modulo $\p A_p$ with $d+2$ points. \item $d+2\equiv 0 \pmod{p}$. \end{enumerate} \end{theorem} \begin{proof} $(1) \Rightarrow (2)$ follows from Theorem~\ref{thm:gen_d+2}.
 For $(2) \Rightarrow (1)$, the following set $X$ is an example of a tight 1-distance set modulo $\p A_\p$: